This article has been updated in June 2020.

-How Nurses Can Help
+How Can Nurses Help Prevent CAUTIs?

-Patient Risk Factors for CAUTIs
+Common Patient Risk Factors for CAUTIs

+According to the Mayo Clinic, UTIs are common in women due to their shorter urethra, which shortens the distance that bacteria must travel to reach the bladder.
 Female patients, the elderly, and those with compromised immune systems may be at increased risk for CAUTIs.
 However, the duration of catheterization is the most important risk factor for infection.
 Limiting the use of catheters to begin with, and then limiting the number of days the catheter remains in place are the primary strategies for minimizing risk.

 CAUTI Prevention Strategies for Nurses